 This pack is most at home ice climbing and alpine (snow/ice) climbing, particularly in foul weather.

-This is a niche pack.
+The Hyperlite Mountain Gear Ice Pack is a niche competitor.
 It's great for snowy or icy alpine terrain.
 If you find yourself out in the rain a lot and liking it, this could be a good pack for you.
-We really like that Hyperlite Mountain Gear has been refining and improving this pack through the years.
+We also really like that Hyperlite Mountain Gear has been refining and improving this pack through the years, which says a lot about the brand.
 If you're looking for one pack to do everything, year-round, and survive for a while, consider a more durable option like the Arc'teryx Alpha FL.

 OutdoorGearLab Member Reviews